Last Updated on March 16, 2021 by Gaia Zol

 Mosaic art prospered between the third and fifth centuries.
 Then again between the eleventh and thirteenth centuries.
 That’s when many churches started featuring this art.

 In Italy, the city of Ravenna is the place to visit for lovers of this art form.
 In fact, it’s here that the art prospered.

-The Sant’ Apollinare Nuovo of Ravenna hosts a collection of the greatest surviving mosaic works concentrated on the New Testament.
-The cycle contains twenty-six Christological scenes dating from the period of the Theodoric.
+For example, Sant’ Apollinare Nuovo hosts a collection of mosaics.
+The theme is the New Testament.
+The cycle contains twenty-six Christological scenes.
 They are particularly interesting because they incorporate both traditional Roman mosaic style and Byzantine style.
-The chapel was built in the 5th or 6th centuries by Theodoric and served as the Royal Palace chapel for the Arian cult until it was turned over to the Catholic Church with other Gothic buildings.
+The chapel was built in the 5th or 6th centuries by Theodoric and it served as the Royal Palace chapel for the Arian cult.
+Until the Catholic Church gained ownership.

-The religious beliefs of the chapel’s constructors can be seen in the mosaic art covering the walls and ceilings.
-The mosaics depict the teachings of Jesus Christ, but fundamental aspects of his life, such as his birth and baptism have been left out.
+The mosaics depict the teachings of Jesus Christ and fundamental aspects of his life, such as his birth and baptism have been left out.
 This is because the Goths did not see Christ as a man or as a god, so these scenes would have made little sense to them.
 Early Christians also found themselves uneasy with depictions of the flagellation and crucifixion of Christ so the Passion cycle of this mosaic does not contain these scenes.